“Remember, no matter where you go, there you are.”

 – Admiral James Stockdale

-I wasn’t comparing myself to Job, but I could relate to the felling of losing nearly everything.
+I wasn’t comparing myself to Job, but I could relate to the feeling of losing nearly everything.

 So, yeah, you could say there was a bit of an identity crisis.